 The Ultimate Chocolate Chip Tahini Cookies

-I’m a purist about lots of things.
-It’s not like me to mess with a chocolate chip cookie, because they are definitely in the category of things that don’t need to be messed with.
+I'm a purist about lots of things.
+It's not like me to mess with a chocolate chip cookie, because they are definitely in the category of things that don't need to be messed with.
 But I have been obsessed with tahini these days, and I had the urge.
 So, I decided to dive in and try a bunch of different versions of tahini chocolate chip cookies from other peoples blogs, pick my favourite attributes and come up with a recipe of my own.
+And I'm so glad I did!

 The Ultimate Tahini Chocolate Chip Cookies

-A few words on chocolate chips.
+A note on chocolate chip quality

 Generic store brand chocolate chips are terrible.
 If your grocery store has a range to choose from, I'd say go for the most expensive ones every time.
 I'm not saying that because I'm fancy or rich.
 I'm a total cheapskate.
 But with chocolate chips, I say go big or go home.
 Nobody wants to eat sugary wax chips.